Curation

 The curatorial-specific philosophical ground is the refusal of the tastemaker.
 A tastemaker is a figure who issues verdicts that accumulate into reputation through sheer repetition, without the framework against which the verdicts are being issued ever being made public.
 The tastemaker model is structurally closed: the framework is not revisable because it is not visible; the reputation is not contestable because it is not argued; the taste accumulates without accountability.
 The refusal of the tastemaker is the refusal to be the fused object that the tastemaker model requires.
 A curator under SDC issues verdicts; the verdicts are traceable; the framework is revisable; the authority is authored.

-Applied to curation: the work of holding description and thesis apart, of keeping the thesis revisable, of refusing the tastemaker model, is volunteered labour.
+The work of holding description and thesis apart, of keeping the thesis revisable, of refusing the tastemaker model, is volunteered labour.
 Institutional incentives do not produce it; market incentives actively oppose it; audience expectations are calibrated to receive the fused object and find the separated practice uncomfortable.
 A curator who practises SDC does so as a volunteered commitment, not as a role-compliant activity.
-This is the ethical temperature of the variant and is why the curation-as-SDC move is most clearly seen in individual curatorial practices — MoVD, Khoj under certain programmes, specific figures — and is rarer at the institutional scale.
+This is the ethical temperature of the variant and is why the curation-as-SDC move is most clearly seen in individual curatorial practices, and is rarer at the institutional scale.

-Finally, a structural bridge to the worth argument (/home/prayas/Dropbox/personal_projects/gabor.mate/worth-is-not-hierarchical.md).
-The argument shows that hierarchical rankings of worth across domains fail at the unit level — domains of capacity do not share a unit in which a global weighted sum could be computed.
+A structural bridge to the worth argument is also operative.
+Hierarchical rankings of worth across domains fail at the unit level — domains of capacity do not share a unit in which a global weighted sum could be computed.
 The same structural observation applies to curatorial ranking.
 "This is the most important work in the show" is a statement that presupposes a common unit across works whose excellences are incommensurable.
 The curation of "important works" in a thematic exhibition routinely performs a global ranking across works whose yardsticks do not reduce to a common unit.
 The worth argument's structural observation — that the global ranking is arbitrary in the strict sense — licenses a curatorial practice that refuses to issue global importance-verdicts in favour of domain-specific readings.
-MoVD's refusal to assemble its fragments into a finished hierarchy is this position in form.
-The curation variant inherits the structural argument without needing to repeat it here.
+The refusal to assemble fragments into a finished hierarchy is this position in form.

 A curatorial teaching becomes teachable.
 The layers are nameable.
 A student can be assigned to produce a Layer 1 artefact, a Layer 2 artefact, and a Layer 3 artefact as separate documents, and the student can be assessed against each independently.
 The genre of the fused voice becomes one pedagogical option among several rather than the implicit default.
 Apprentice curators can learn practices rather than a voice.